-The authorisation is granted for a maximum of eighteen months from the date of the General Meeting and covers all dealings in own shares effected on the terms and conditions stated herein, not requiring repetition for each acquisition, and any funding or allocation of reserves made in pursuance of the Corporations Act.
+The authorisation is granted for a maximum of eighteen months from the date of the General Meeting and covers all dealings in own shares effected on the terms and conditions stated herein, without having to be repeated for each acquisition, and any funding or allocation of reserves made in pursuance of the Corporations Act.

-This authorisation rendered null and void the authorisation granted to the Board at the General Meeting held on 5 April 2006.
+This authorisation rendered null and void the authorisation granted to the Board at the General Meeting held on 5 18 April 2007.

 A.10.
-Indicate any legal or bylaw constraints on the exercise of voting rights and legal restrictions on the acquisition and disposal of shares in the capital:
+Indicate any legal or bylaw constraints on the exercise of voting rights and legal restrictions on the acquisition and disposal of shares in the capital.
+State whether there are any legal restrictions on the exercise of voting rights:

-Maximum percentage of voting rights that one shareholder may exercise by legal restriction 0 -- -- ---
+Maximum percentage of voting rights that one shareholder may exercise by legal restriction 0 -- --- --

-State whether the law or bylaws establish any restrictions on the exercise of voting rights:
+State whether the bylaws establish any restrictions on the exercise of voting rights: